Table of Content

 Scrum is one of the most widely used and preferred software development methodologies today.
 In essence, it is a framework to implement the Agile approach.
 The framework borrows heavily from Agile’s foundational philosophy and belief around team collaboration.

-In the Scrum framework, the software is developed in iterative cycles with the team at the front and center.
-This method requires experienced, self-organized and self-managed team members for a project undertaken to be successful.
+In the Scrum framework, the software is developed in iterative cycles with the team at the front and middle.
+This software development methodology requires experienced, self-organized and self-managed team members for a project undertaken to be successful.

 What are the main pros and cons of the Scrum development method?